theNewDynamic/gohugo-ananke-theme-demo/content/_index.md

 featured_image: '/images/gohugo-default-sample-hero-image.jpg'
 description: "The last theme you'll ever need.
 Maybe."
 ---
-Welcome to a community of action-oriented, cross-sector professionals located in the heart of Manhattan, where we aim to better the world through civic tech.
+Welcome to my blog with some of my work in progress.
+I've been working on this book idea.
+You can read some of the chapters below.